-MATERIAL and METHODS: Twenty one patients underwent MVD plus LNS or LNS only at our institute from June 2008 to December 2014.
-The patients were retrospectively reviewed and analyzed.
-The following data were collected: age, sex , treatment before surgery, pain severity and distribution, findings during surgery, immediate postoperative BNI (Barrow Neurological Institute score system), final follow-up BNI, complications and associated comorbidities.
+MATERIAL and METHODS: 21 patients underwent MVD plus LNS or LNS only at our institute from June 2008 to December 2014.
+The patients were retrospectively studied and analyzed.
+The following data were collected: age, sex, treatment before surgery, pain severity and distribution, findings during surgery, immediate postoperative BNI (Barrow Neurological Institute score system), final follow-up BNI, complications and associated comorbidities.

-RESULTS: Vascular compression, arachnoid adhesion and Teflon granulomas were the primary causes of RTN.
+RESULTS: Vascular compression, arachnoid adhesion and Teflon granulomas were the primary causes of recurrent TN.
 After MVD plus LNS or LNS only treatments, almost all patients (19/21, 90.5%) reported pain relief after 36.1 months.
 Of these patients, 15 patients (71.4%) reported being pain-free (BNI score I) and 4 patients (19.1%) reported pain relief (BNI II-III).
 Two patients reported a pain level of BNI IV.
 However, almost all patients were left with some degree of numbness.

-CONCLUSION: This study certified that vascular compression, arachnoid adhesion and Teflon granulomas were the reasons for RTN.
+CONCLUSION: This study certified that vascular compression, arachnoid adhesion and Teflon granulomas were the reasons for recurrent trigeminal neuralgia.
 MVD plus LNS or LNS only were both feasible therapeutic options, with good probabilities of success, especially after multiple neurodestructive procedures.

 KEYWORDS: Microvascular decompression, Longitudinal nerve sectioning, Recurrent trigeminal neuralgia, Vascular compression, Arachnoid adhesion, Teflon granuloma diopathic trigeminal neuralgia (TN) is a facial pain syndrome.
 The incidence of idiopathic TN is reported as 1 to 2/10000 (21).
 It is usually qualified by sharp, paroxysmal, unilateral and electric shock-like pain in branches of the trigeminal nerve, accompanied with innocuous triggers (25).
 However, the exact pathophysiology of TN is not well studied yet.
 As reported, the leading etiology hypothesis focuses on vascular compression at the root entry zone (REZ) of the trigeminal nerve (17,23,28).
 The effectiveness of microvascular decompression (MVD) for idiopathic TN supports this argument (3,24,35).
-Studies have shown that the success rate of MVD tends to reduce over time.
-Approximately 22-42% of patients suffer from recurrent TN 5 years after MVD treatment, and careful decisions with respect to additional treatment must be made (5,24).
-Whether to use surgical or non-surgical methods to treat patients with recurrent TN has long been a controversial issue, and potential treatments include MVD, percutaneous glycerol rhizotomy, percutaneous radiofrequency rhizotomy, stereotactic radiosurgery, and percutaneous balloon compression.
-The purpose of this study was to discuss the outcomes of MVD plus LNS or LNS only for patients with recurrent TN.